Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Aftershock  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/VeteranAftershock.png" Align=left width=15% height=15%>

 Once per round when you immobilize a creature you gain temporary hit points equal to four times your proficiency bonus.
-Whenever you take damage while you have temporary hit points, all creatures within 5 feet of you take 1d6 force damage.
+Whenever a creature wihtin melee deals damage to you while you have these temporary hit points, they take 1d6 force damage.

 The damage increases by 1d6 at level 5, 9, 13 and 17.